Charlotte Chapel (Edinburgh): History

+Early history

 The congregation was established in January 1808, when Christopher Anderson, a young Edinburgh businessman, began evangelical work in the Pleasance area of the city.
 By 1816, his Pleasance church was too small, and he purchased Charlotte Chapel.
 The chapel was recently vacated by a Qualified congregation which had joined the Scottish Episcopal Church and then moved to St John's Church, on Princes Street.
 The original two-storey building seated 750 attendants.
 Anderson was pastor until 1851, and membership peaked at 232 in 1873, although many more attended services.

 Membership began to fall due mainly to emigration, and by 1901, the church had no minister and only a small congregation.
 Joseph Kemp, of Hawick, who was appointed pastor, began a revival, holding open-air meetings in Princes Street.
 Membership rose once more, and in 1907 plans for a new building were prepared.
 The Rose Street church building was built at a cost of £7,250 and opened in 1912 with seating for exactly 1000 attendants.

 Assembly Rooms (Edinburgh) site of the chapel's Bicentenary Luncheon.